The Bondi to Bronte Walk (Highlights and Map)

 4. Mackenzies Bay

-Situated just north of Tamarama Beach, Mackenzies Bay is a picturesque bay with a shoreline that is mostly made up of rocks.
+Just north of Tamarama Beach, Mackenzies Bay is a picturesque inlet with a rocky shoreline.

 Mackenzies Bay